rfrazier716/rfrazier716.github.io/posts/rust-fizzbuzz.rst

     :align: center
     :width: 500

-    This is slowly becoming my answer to all things software related
+    This is slowly becoming my reply to all things software related

 This post isn't going to be a gushing review of Rust (though as `2020's most loved language <https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved>`_ you won't be hard pressed to find one of those either).
 Instead, it's sparked from an article I saw on `This Week in Rust <https://this-week-in-rust.org/>`_ back in June about writing an `idiomatic binary search <https://shane-o.dev/blog/binary-search-rust>`_.
 The binary search is a well known algorithm, which got me thinking: what's another well known program I could use to practice writing idiomatic code?
 The answer: `Fizzbuzz <https://en.wikipedia.org/wiki/Fizz_buzz>`_, the programming puzzle commonly used in interviews to make sure the candidate actually knows what a for loop is.